emiyl/vita.cfw.guide/guide/updating-to-3.60/enabling-ps-store.md

 ---
-title: Finalising Setup (FTP)
+title: Enabling PS Store
 layout: single
 sidebar:
-  nav: "side"
+  nav: "side-update"
 ---

 On July 29th, Sony disabled activation on HENkaku-enabled devices.
 This means that if you didn’t activate your device before then, you can’t use the PS Store.